NeuPhysics/neutrino/docs/index.rst

 Neutrino
 ====================================

 Neutrino is one of the most interesting particles in our world.
 The first proposal of such a new particle was given by Pauli.
 He managed to explain the spectrum of beta decay.
-In 1956, neutrinos was first detected in Cowan–Reines neutrino experiment.
+In 1956, neutrinos were first detected in Cowan–Reines neutrino experiment.
 [1]_ Later on a lot of neutrino experiments have been carried out.

 .. image:: assets/FirstNeutrinoEventAnnotated.jpg
    :align: center